In the last few years, the global electronic components supply chain has been through a lot.

 By contrast, partnering with multiple suppliers, especially those with extensive international networks, can protect OEMs from the inevitability of disruption.
 Working with a broader range of vendors enables firms to have a high degree of procurement flexibility when the unexpected happens.
 Providers can ensure their customers get access to the microelectronics they need, regardless of geography.

 Supplier diversification can also let professional buyers source components made by leading manufacturers at competitive prices.
 Given that consumer preferences can shift at gigabit speed, OEMs need maximum operational agility.
-Joining with digital parts marketplaces opens the door to full traceability, amendable contract terms, and better customer service.
+Using a global marketplace, like Sourcengine, opens the door to full traceability, amendable contract terms, and better customer service.

 Plus, it is easier than ever for firms to connect with new suppliers.
 Many vendors offer a host of API integrations that make browsing, cost calculation, and ordering seamless.
 That means professional buyers can act immediately to make their organizations more resilient to the complications that will crop up tomorrow and next year.